corycalaway/password-generator/README.md

 5. Ask to include numeric characters.
 * After all prompts are answered a random password is displayed in the box the meets prompted criteria.

-### Current Page Issues

-* Password does not generate if anything other than a number is entered when asking for password length.

 ### Link

 [Deployed application](https://corycalaway.github.io/password-generator/)